iMohitkr/RepData_PeerAssessment1/PA1_template.md

 <p>
 Both the trends for weekdays and weekends show simmilar peaks around same interval but on average more steps are recorded during weekends for higher intervals while the highest maximum average is recorded during weekdays.
+During the weekdays, morning activities start earlier than the weekends, and there is a clear peak in the mornings, but less activity in the afternoons.
+In weekends, morning activities are much less than weekdays, but there are more steady activities last for a whole day.

 </p>